Nagelfar/RestaurantKata/README.md

 In the end, you should be able to connect the developed services to the customer frontend and you should have a similar experience as shown in the following video.

+**Note**: if you have problems on Mac Os running the `customer` service you might having [Airplay]([url](https://stackoverflow.com/questions/72369320/why-always-something-is-running-at-port-5000-on-my-mac)) running.
+Either switch off Airplay or map the customer application to a different port like `5001`.

 [!["Restaurant Kata demo"](Orders.png)](https://youtu.be/PcRHigcAZ7E)

 ## Part 2 - The fallacies of distributed computing